babashka/sci/doc/forking.md

 On the JVM, SCI-created promises are fork-local as well.
 SCI's `memoize` uses a fork-local atom for its cache.
 Effects performed by any watch are ordinary user capabilities and are not made reversible automatically.
-Futures, lazy sequences, nested mutable host objects, and effects outside SCI remain shared unless the embedding application models or copies them.
+Futures, lazy managed lazy continuations, nested mutable host objects, and effects outside SCI remain future work unless the embedding application models or copies them.
+Direct host lazy sequences are rejected rather than silently sharing their realization cache.
 CLJS native-protocol prototypes are cloned with Type data before child deftype/record values are copied, so later child extensions do not change the parent's instances.
 A transient collection directly stored in